apexe3/apexe3-api/examples/nodejs/README.md

 All examples make use of the apexe3/apexe3.js wrapper which implements a subset of the REST and websocket API definitions defined in the [APEX:E3 API documentation](https://api.ae3platform.com/docs).

+## Real-time Global Orderbook

-## The Real-time Global Orderbook for any Pair Across Exchanges
+Access the Real-time Global Orderbook for any asset Pair across any exchanges.

 To run: